Trade war worries slam China and emerging markets

 MSCI’s broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS fell 1.9 percent to its lowest since early December.
 The losses had intensified through the day as the rout deepened in China.

-The Shanghai Composite Index .SSEC slumped nearly 5 percent at one point to its lowest level since mid-2016, while Hong Kong's Hang Seng .HSI shed as much 3 percent before ending 2.8 percent down.[.SS]
+The Shanghai Composite Index .SSEC slumped nearly 5 percent at one point to its lowest level since mid-2016 as more than 1,000 stocks slumped by their 10 percent daily limit.
+Hong Kong's Hang Seng .HSI shed as much 3 percent.[.SS]

-China’s economy is already clouded by a sharp slowdown in fixed asset investment growth due to the government’s deleveraging drive, a problematic property sector, a mounting debt burden and rising credit defaults
+China’s economy is already clouded by a sharp slowdown in fixed asset investment growth because of the government’s de-leveraging drive, a problematic property sector, mounting debt and rising credit defaults.

-Economists at Nomura wrote, “The rising risk of a disruptive trade conflict makes a bad situation tentatively worse.”
+“The rising risk of a disruptive trade conflict makes a bad situation tentatively worse,” economists at Nomura wrote.

-Japan's Nikkei .N225 lost 1.8 percent, South Korea's KOSPI .KS11 retreated 1.3 percent while Australian stocks bucked the trend and added 0.1 percent, helped by a depreciating currency and an overnight bounce in commodity prices.
+Japan's Nikkei .N225 lost 1.8 percent and South Korea's KOSPI .KS11 retreated 1.5 percent.
+Australian stocks bucked the trend and stayed steady, helped by a depreciating currency and an overnight bounce in commodity prices.

 The dollar fell 0.75 percent to 109.715 yen JPY= following Trump's tariff comments.
 The yen is often sought in times of market turmoil and political tensions.

-It made ground on the euro in early European trading, however, to stand 0.3 percent higher at $1.1556 EUR=.
+Most other currencies lost against the dollar, though.
+The U.S. currency gained 0.4 percent on the euro to a near 11-month high at $1.1547 EUR=EBS[FRX/].

-China's yuan CNY=CFXS skidded to a five-month low.
-The Australian dollar AUD=D4, often seen as a proxy for China-related trades, brushed a one-year low of $0.7381.
+The skid by China's yuan CNY=CFXS to a five-month low was its biggest fall in a year and a half.
+The Australian dollar AUD=D4, often considered a proxy for China-related trades, brushed a one-year low of $0.7381 too.

+“In the global environment - and due in particular to this trade issue - the risks are more on the downward side and a little bit worrying,” European Central Bank policymaker Jan Smets said in a CNBC interview.
+“Basically it is not good news.”

 With Russia and Saudi Arabia pushing for higher output, crude oil markets remained volatile ahead of Friday’s OPEC meeting.

 Lower-risk assets gained on the latest round of trade threats.
-Spot gold XAU= was up 0.35 percent at $1,282.26 an ounce albeit after its sharpest drop in 1-1/2 years late last week.
+Spot gold XAU= was steady at $1,282.26 an ounce.

-The 10-year U.S. Treasury note yield US10YT=RR touched 2.871 percent, its lowest since June 1.
-Most European bond yields dropped too, with Germany’s 10-year government Bund, the benchmark for the region, at a two-week low of 0.363 percent.
-DE10YT=RR
+The 10-year U.S. Treasury note yield US10YT=RR - yields move inversely to price - touched 2.871 percent, its lowest since June 1.
+Most European yields dropped, too, with Germany’s 10-year government Bund, the benchmark for the region, at a two-week low of 0.363 percent DE10YT=RR.

-Italian government bonds, which are considered less safe and have suffered from recent domestic political ructions, sold off, with their 10-year yields IT10YT=RR up 3 bps at 2.59 percent.
+At the same time, Italian government bonds, which are considered less safe and have suffered from recent domestic political ructions, sold off, with their 10-year yields IT10YT=RR up 2 bps at 2.58 percent.

 But the stress was highest in emerging markets, where the average yield on domestic currency debt was the highest since March 2017 and fast approaching 7 percent.